BraveNewWord/Quinzical/README.md

 # Quinzical
+A quiz game application that allows players to learn more about New Zealand
 ## Intro
 Quinzical is a quiz game application that allows players to learn more about New Zealand.
 The Quinzical quiz format is inspired by the Jeopardy! quiz game format.<br>
 There are two modules: The <b>Games module</b> and the <b>Practice module</b> <br>